How to Install and Configure Nagios on Ubuntu

 Summary

 We installed Nagios by following the series of steps shown above.
-Kindly refer to this guide on how to monitor Windows hosts via Nagios
+Rest assured, you will successfully install and configure Nagios on Ubuntu, following the aforementioned steps.
+Furthermore, you might want to refer to this guide on how to monitor Windows hosts via Nagios

 I hope you found this blog post helpful.
 If you have any questions, please let me know in the comment session.